ACCESS Center

 When a student has completed the test an ACCESS Center staff member will print the form the professor turned in, include the start/end time of the exam, and sign the form.
 The form will be included with the completed exam.

-For any student utilizing an adaptive piece of equipment on loan from the AC must complete the form below.
+For any student utilizing an adaptive piece of equipment on loan from the AC must stop in the AC to check out the equipment for the semester.
 Equipment must be returned and/or re-checked out at the end of each semester.
 Failure to return equipment will result on a hold on a students account.

 Software licensee will be deactivated at the end of each semester.
 Renewal for licenses on a first come first serve basis for the students with the approved accommodations for the software.